VictorCryptoUM/tor/README.md

 ## Other Deployments

-If you would like to deploy your own Tor node based on our configuration, please fork this library and modify the configuration files as needed.
+If you would like to deploy your own Tor node based on our configuration, please fork this repository and modify the configuration files as needed.